 - personal items (books, dvds, newspapers, magazines, maps, personal care items, souvenirs, etc.)

 - rental car GPS charges, unless approved in advance by a reporting officer.

 - airline or travel insurance; Trip Protector insurance except for

 - valet parking at airports

 - ATM fees

 - gifts to employees or departments

-In unusual business circumstances, actual expenses that are incurred, and that are not covered by this policy, are subject to approval and/or adjustment by the Vice President of Administration and Finance or the President.
+In unusual business circumstances, actual expenses that are incurred, and that are not covered by this policy, are subject to approval and/or adjustment by the Vice President of Finance or the President.

 Federal Income Tax Regulations and Compliance